 Overall in 2016, 1,515,096 burglaries occurred; that’s one every 20.9 seconds!
 15.9 million households experienced a property crime in the U.S. in 2016 which means a lot of families experienced a harrowing and psychologically damaging experience, often in their own home.

 Both prevention and response to a potential burglary can be very important.
-A 2013 survey of over 400 convicted burglars found that 83% of burglars looked for signs of a security system when looking for targets and most of those (60%) would be deterred if they found one.
+A 2013 survey of over 400 convicted burglars found that 83% of burglars looked for signs of a burglar alarm system when looking for targets and most of those (60%) would be deterred if they found one.
 Having a home security system and advertising that fact through yard signs makes a difference when it comes to home burglary statistics like these.